2021–22 Northern Iowa Panthers women's basketball team

 The 2021–22 Northern Iowa Panthers women's basketball team represented the University of Northern Iowa during the 2021–22 NCAA Division I women's basketball season.
-The Panthers were led by head coach Tanya Warren in her fifteenth season, and played their home games at the McLeod Center as a member of the Missouri Valley Conference.
+The Panthers were led by head coach Tanya Warren in her fifteenth season, and played their home games at the McLeod Center in Cedar Falls, Iowa as a member of the Missouri Valley Conference (MVC).

+The Panthers finished the season with a 23–11 record, including 13–5 in MVC play.
+They received a bid to the 2022 Women's National Invitation Tournament, where they advanced to the second round, in which they were defeated by Drake.

 Previous season

-The Panthers finished the 2020–21 season with a 17–13 record, including 11–7 in Missouri Valley Conference play.
+The Panthers finished the 2020–21 season with a 17–13 record, including 11–7 in MVC play.
 They received a bid to the 2021 Women's National Invitation Tournament, where they advanced to the Final Four.